ChrstphrHll/npc_gen/students/Holys Hachaam.md

 ---
+name: Holys Hachaam
+race: Half-Elf
+hair: straight white hair that's pulled to the side and buzzed on the left
+eyes: Hazel
+skin: Brown
+ideal: Hard Work
+trait1: Eloquent
+trait2: Wishy-washy
+trait: I'm well known for my work, and I want to make sure everyone appreciates it.
+  I'm always taken aback when people haven't heard of me.
+flaw: I'd rather kill someone in their sleep then fight fair.
+bond: Though I had no choice, I lament having to leave my loved one(s) behind.
+I hope to see them again one day.
 birthday:
   numeric: 8/26
   written: 26th of Ravenent
-bond: Though I had no choice, I lament having to leave my loved one(s) behind.
-I hope to see them again one day.
-eyes: Green
-flaw: I'd rather kill someone in their sleep then fight fair.
-guild: Elkenval
-hair: straight white hair that's pulled to the side and buzzed on the left
-ideal: Hard Work
-name: Holys Hachaam
-organizations: []
-partyID: 90
-race: Half-Elf
 relationships:
 - name: Diegon Verrona
   type: partymate